-{\bf Midline shift quantification:} We estimated a variety of metrics reflecting midline shift, including the raw lateral displacement, a normalized index of shift, and ratio of ipsilesional and contralesional hemisphere volume.
-We first estimated the anatomical midpoint based on ventricular geometry.
-We used an atlas-defined restriction mask to select voxels from the lateral and third ventricles in a coronal section (seven voxels thick) located roughly at the midpoint of the corpus callosum in the anterior-posterior direction.
-The midpoint was estimated from the average 3D position of CSF segmented in the previous step.
-We then defined a surface that splits the left and right hemispheres based on this estimated midpoint.
-For this, we fit an implicit quadratic surface based on points located at the inferior, superior, left, right, anterior, and posterior extremes of the individual brain of the case being analyzed.
-The surface was fit such that the left and right points were one and negative one and all other points lay on the surface with value zero.
-We then created volumetric masks labeling the left and right hemispheres based on this surface (Fig. \ref{results}.B4).
-From this, we computed the absolute midline shift from the difference between the estimated midline and the theoretical typical midline from the atlas.
-We also computed a normalized midline shift index from the ratio of the absolute shift over the width of the brain, as well as left and right hemisphere volumes and their lateralization index.
+{\bf Midline shift quantification:} We estimated midline shift metrics including the raw lateral displacement, a normalized shift index, and ratio of hemispheric volumes.
+We first estimated the anatomical midpoint based on ventricular geometry, using an atlas-defined restriction mask to select voxels from the lateral and third ventricles in a coronal section (seven voxels thick) located roughly at the midpoint of the corpus callosum and computed the average 3D CSF position.
+We defined a surface splitting the hemispheres based on this estimated midpoint and fit an implicit quadratic surface based on the extreme points.
+The surface evaluated to produce volumetric masks for each hemisphere (Fig. \ref{results}.B4).
+We computed the absolute midline shift from the difference between the estimated midline and the typical atlas midline.
+We computed a normalized midline shift index from the ratio of the absolute shift over the width of the brain, as well as left and right hemisphere volumes and their lateralization index.